Frank Wilcox: Acting career

 From 1953 to 1956, Wilcox made 16 appearances in different roles on The George Burns and Gracie Allen Show.
 He appeared three times in two different roles from 1961 to 1962 on Pete and Gladys.
 In 1965, he was a guest star in an episode of The Cara Williams Show.

 In 1959, he was cast as Colonel Dodge in the episode "Man to Man" of Frontier Doctor.
 He guest-starred on the ABC sitcoms Leave It to Beaver, The Donna Reed Show and The Real McCoys.
+In 1960 he appeared on Wagon Train S3 E21 "The Tom Tuckett Story" as Colonel Barkley.

 Wilcox made several guest appearances as a judge on Perry Mason during the nine-year run of that program.
 In 1961, he appeared as the judge on the "Jack Benny Show", titled "Jack on Trial for Murder", which had Raymond Burr as a guest star appearing as Perry Mason in a dream sequence where Jack dreams that he is on trial for murder and Perry Mason is his defense attorney.
 Wilcox also appeared as a judge in the 1961 episode "The Dentist" of Angel and as Jennings is the 1961 episode "Troubleshooter" of Straightaway.
 Wilcox also appeared in numerous episodes of The Untouchables as Federal District Attorney Beecher Asbury.
 He appeared in a 1965 episode of Kentucky Jones and in the first episode broadcast of The Munsters.
 His last television role was as Judge Moon in a 1973 episode of Kung Fu.

 His hometown of De Soto, Missouri hosts the Frank Wilcox Film Festival every March during the weekend closest to his birthday.
 An actor who performed with Wilcox, or those with "Wilcoxian" careers as character actors, serve as the guest host of the event.

 Wilcox's work on Broadway began with Yes or No (1917) and ended with Parlor Story (1947).